openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 #### base Directory

 The **base** directory is provided by default.
 Under this directory, the **element** subdirectory stores basic elements such as strings, colors, and boolean values, and the **media** and **profile** subdirectories store resource files such as media, animations, and layouts.<br>
-Resource files in the subdirectories are compiled into binary files, and each resource file is assigned an ID.
-Resource files in the subdirectories are referenced based on the resource type and resource name.
+Resource files in the directories are compiled into binary files, and each resource file is assigned an ID.
+Access resource files in the directories based on the resource type and resource name.

 #### Qualifiers Directory

 **en_US** and **zh_CN** are two default qualifiers directories.
 You need to create other qualifiers directories on your own.
-Under this directory, the subdirectories store basic elements such as strings, colors, and boolean values, as well as resource files such as media, animations, and layouts.<br>Resource files in the subdirectories are compiled into binary files, and each resource file is assigned an ID.
-Resource files in the subdirectories are referenced based on the resource type and resource name.
+Under this directory, the **element**, **media**, and **profile** subdirectories store basic elements such as strings, colors, and Boolean values, as well as resource files such as media, animations, and layouts.<br>Resource files in the directories are compiled into binary files, and each resource file is assigned an ID.
+Access resource files in the directories based on the resource type and resource name.

 **Naming Conventions for Qualifiers Directories**